-- (a) General.
-Quid pro quo and hostile environment harassment because of membership in a protected class constitute discriminatory housing practices. - (1) Quid pro quo harassment.
+(a) General.
+Quid pro quo and hostile environment harassment because of membership in a protected class constitute discriminatory housing practices.
+The same conduct may violate one or more of these provisions.

+(1) Quid pro quo harassment.
 Quid pro quo harassment refers to an unwelcome request or demand to engage in conduct where submission to the request or demand, either explicitly or implicitly, is made a condition related to any of the following: the sale, rental, or availability of a dwelling; the terms, conditions, or privileges of the sale or rental, or the provision of services or facilities in connection therewith; or the availability, terms, conditions, or privileges of a housing opportunity.
 An unwelcome request or demand may constitute quid pro quo harassment even if an individual acquiesces in the unwelcome request or demand.